google/oss-fuzz/docs/advanced-topics/corpora.md

 We keep daily zipped backups of your corpora.
 These can be accessed from the **corpus_backup** column of the fuzzer statistics page.
-Downloading these can be significantly faster than running `gsutil -m rsync` on the corpus bucket.
+Downloading these can be significantly faster than running `gsutil -m cp -r` on the corpus bucket.